mvihola/AdaptiveMCMC.jl/README.md

 The above is also published as the following book chapter (which can also be cited):

 * M. Vihola.
 Bayesian inference with Adaptive Markov chain Monte Carlo.
 In <i>Computational Statistics in Data Science</i>, Piegorsch, W.W., Levine, R.A., Zhang, H.H., and Lee, T.C.M. (eds.), Chichester: John Wiley & Sons, ISBN: 978-1-119-56107-1, 2022.

-Details of the implementation, such as about arguments and options, there are help fields written to the functions, which you may access, for instance, by typing `? adaptive_mcmc` in the Julia REPL.